Buddy Hield: Philadelphia 76ers (2024)

-Golden State Warriors (2024–present)
+Golden State Warriors (2024–2026)

-On July 6, 2024, Hield was traded to the Golden State Warriors in a six-team trade also including the Minnesota Timberwolves, Dallas Mavericks, Denver Nuggets, and Charlotte Hornets, which became the NBA's first six-team transaction.
+On July 6, 2024, Hield signed a four-year, $37.8 million contract with the Golden State Warriors via a six-team sign-and-trade also including the Minnesota Timberwolves, Dallas Mavericks, Denver Nuggets, and Charlotte Hornets, which became the NBA's first six-team transaction.

 Hield made his Warriors debut on October 23, putting up 22 points with five three-pointers made and five rebounds in 15 minutes played off the bench in a 139–104 victory over the Portland Trail Blazers.
 Two days later, Hield put up 27 points with seven three-pointers made in a 127–86 victory over the Utah Jazz.
 He put up a total of 12 three-pointers made across his first two career games with the Warriors, the most three-pointers made by a player in his first two games with a team in NBA history.
 Hield played in all 82 games for Golden State during the 2024–25 NBA season, posting averages of 11.1 points, 3.2 rebounds, and 1.6 assists.

 On May 4, 2025, Hield put up 33 points on nine three-pointers made in a 103–89 Game 7 win over the Houston Rockets to eliminate them in the first round.
 His nine three-pointers tied Donte DiVincenzo's record for the most made three-pointers in a playoff game 7.
 His six three-pointers made in the first half, were an NBA playoff game 7 first half record and tied the record for any half of a game 7 (also with DiVincenzo).

+Hield made 44 appearances (including three starts) for Golden State during the 2025–26 NBA season, averaging 8.0 points, 2.5 rebounds, and 1.5 assists.

+Atlanta Hawks (2026)

+On February 5, 2026, Hield and Jonathan Kuminga were traded to the Atlanta Hawks in exchange for Kristaps Porziņģis.

+Chicago Bulls (2026–present)

+On September 22, 2026, Hield was traded to the Charlotte Hornets alongside Ryan Nembhard for Dorian Finney-Smith.
+Five days later, Hield was traded to the Chicago Bulls for Rob Dillingham and cash.